WilliamFCipriano/MoodService/README.md

 ```

 ## Running the app locally
-Install via setup.py and then run as you would any other flask app:
+Install via setup.py and then run as you would any other flask app.
+Requires Python 3.7:
 ```
 pip install .
 python MoodService/app.py